 Tri-State: North of I-80 and south of Jane Addams

 Memorial

-Edens Spur: All Sections

-Jane Addams Memorial: East of Tri-State
+Edens Spur: All Sections Jane Addams Memorial: Fast of Tri-State

 Reagan Memorial: East of Veterans Memorial

-Elgin O'Hare: All sections

-West O'Hare Access: All sections
+Elgin O'Hare: All sections West O'Hare Access: All sections

 In addition to the above, vertical clearances shall comply with requirements of the latest IDOT Traffic Manual.
-If the clearance is less than 14'-6", the clearance shall be posted on a rectangular "Low Clearance" sign mounted to the structure over the highway.
+For widening or rehabilitation of existing bridges, if the clearance is less than 14'-6", the clearance shall be posted on a rectangular "Low Clearance" sign mounted to the structure over the highway.
 If the clearance is less than 14'-0", the clearance shall also be posted on a "Low Clearance" sign in advance of the structure over the highway, as a supplement to the sign mounted to the structure.

-The following minimum vertical clearances shall be used for all other structures:
+The following minimum vertical clearances includes a future 5" overlay, where applicable, and shall be used for all other structures:

-- Pedestrian overpass structures 17'-5". - Overhead sign structures - Static signs, Dynamic Message Signs (DMS), Lane Control Signs 17'-5" - Mainline and Ramp Plaza Canopies 17'-5". - I-PASS overhead equipment truss structures -18'-0". - Structures over railroads 23'-0" between top of rail and low structure measured at or within 9'-0" each side of center of outside tracks or as mandated by the operating railroad.
+- Pedestrian overpass structures 17'-5". - Overhead sign structures - Static signs, Dynamic Message Signs (DMS), Lane Control Signs 17'-5". - Mainline and Ramp Plaza Canopies 17'-5". - I-PASS overhead equipment truss structures -18'-0". - Structures over railroads 23'-0" between top of rail and low structure measured at or within 9'-0" each side of center of outside tracks or as mandated by the operating railroad.
 On widening structures, not less than the existing, unless written approval is obtained from the railroad.
-Any clearance less than 21'-6" shall require Interstate Commerce Commission approval. - Stream crossings 2'-0" measured between design high water and low structure, or 1'-0" between any measured high water and low structure.
+Any clearance less than 21'-6" shall require Interstate Commerce Commission approval.
+The Design Section Engineer shall review operating railroad design criteria as applicable prior to commencing with design. - Stream crossings 2'-0" measured between design high water and low structure. or 1'-0" between any measured high water and low structure.
 Use whichever criterion produces the highest low structure.